kgateway-dev/kgateway/docs/content/installation/advanced_configuration/vault_secrets.md

        address: http://vault:8200
        token: root
      # refresh rate for polling config backends for changes
-     # this is used for watching vault secrets and the local filesystem
+     # this is used for watching vault secrets and by other resource clients
      refreshRate: 15s
      requestTimeout: 0.5s
    {{< /highlight >}}